-Average distance between highest and lowest sequo value that can be possibly applied in parallel (potential degree of parallelization).
+Average distance between the highest and the lowest sequely value that can possibly be applied in parallel (potential degree of parallelization).
 Note that this is an average measure.
 You will not see acute changes in this variable.

 To retrieve the value of this status variable, execute the SHOW STATUS statement like so: